levibostian/semantic-release-recovery/README.md

 }
 ```

 * For simple projects, this might be all that you need to do.
-I suggest reading the section on [creating a recovery plan](#what-recovery-steps-should-my-project-take) to see if you need to configure the plugin.
+I suggest reading the section on [creating a recovery plan](#what-recovery-steps-should-my-project-take) to learn more about how to prepare for a failed deployment.

 # What recovery steps should my project take?